Contents

 </DistinctiveRings>

+The time intervals are all specified in 10ms units.
 The above example shows the definition of a ring that is on for 550ms, the off for 550ms, then on again for 550ms and off for 2850ms, with the pattern repeating afterwards.
-This definition would be loaded by Voiceguide at startup.
+This definition is loaded by VoiceGuide at startup, and incoming Ring signals (on analog lines) are compared to see if they match any of the definitions.

-Note that VoiceGuide must be set to answer at the beginning of 3rd ring or later in order to be able to hear enough rings to match up their cadence with that sequence.
+Note that VoiceGuide must be set to answer at the beginning of 3rd ring or later in order to be able to hear enough rings to match up their cadence with the example sequence.
+The 'answer after X rings' setting must always be at least 1 more then the number of Cadence entries in the DistinctiveRing definition.

 Confirming the Distinct Ring cadence is loaded properly

-Here is the relevant extract from the MMDDvgm.txt log file showing the details of the cadence loaded by Voiceguide at startup.
+Here is the relevant extract from the VoiceGuide log file showing the details of the cadence loaded by Voiceguide at startup.

 074958.48 0 init load Distinct Ring definitions start [C:\Projects\vg32\data\ConfigLine.xml]